ThomasNine/lat-htauk-bay-din-react-rtk-/README.md

-# Burmese Recipe Project With Json-server
+# Lat Htauk Bay Dan App With Json-server

 This project is a React application bootstrapped with Vite, utilizing JSON-server for mock API development.
 It serves as a quick setup for frontend development with a mock backend.
-This project idea was inspired by [https://github.com/sannlynnhtun-coding/Burmese-Recipes].
+This project idea was inspired by [https://github.com/sannlynnhtun-coding/MinTheinKha-LatHtaukBayDin].

-## Prerequisites
+## Features

-Before running this project, ensure you have Node.js and npm installed on your machine.
+### Dark Mode
+- Toggle between light and dark mode to suit your preference.
+- Enjoy a visually appealing interface that adapts to your chosen mode.

+### Search with Suggestions
+- Search functionality with auto-suggestions to enhance user experience.
+- Efficiently find what you're looking for with intelligent search suggestions.

+### Responsive Design
+- Built with responsive design principles to ensure optimal viewing experience across devices.
+- Seamlessly access and interact with the app on desktops, tablets, and mobile devices.

 ## Installation(
-### non-json-sever version)
+### non-json-sever version

 1.Clone the repository to your local machine: